tensorchord/envd-docs/docs/teams/kubernetes.md

 ### Configure image pull secret (Optional)

 This page shows how to create a envd server instance that uses a Secret to pull an image from a private container image registry or repository.
-There are many private registries in use.
-This task uses Docker Hub as an example registry.

 If you already ran docker login, you can copy that credential into Kubernetes: